rtmigo/dmk_py/README.md

    with a 192-bit nonce.
 These hash+nonce pairs are openly saved to files that contain encrypted entries.

-   Having the private key and the nonce, we can recompute the same hash (3) and check if the file contains it.
+   Having the private key (2) and the nonce (3), we can recompute the same hash (3) and check if the file contains it.
 If yes, then the file belongs to the given codename.

 4) **ChaCha20** encrypts the entry data using the private key (2) and a newly generated 64-bit nonce.